LakshmiRadhakrishnan09/Concepts/README.md

 Alter table is done as a background job.
 No impact to reads or writes.

+Schema Design:
+* Time related: Time: Stores date in UTC.
+TimeTZ: Not recommended.
+Timestamp: day in UTC.
+TimestanpTZ: Timestamp in Clients time zone.
+Store an offset.
+Recommended to use.
+* Bytes: Binar information such as images.
+* String: Varchar(n) = String(n)
+* Decimal:decimal(precision, scale
+* Collate: Lanuage specific rules are applied.
+For example some special characters different in order in different languages.
+You can specify Collate when u create a column.
+While inserting you need to specify the language.
+You can query it back using any collation than what is specified for the column.
+* now(): database time.
+* Geometry datatype: 2d
+* Geography datatype: lattitude and longitude. considering earths curvature.

+Column Constraints
+* Default
+* NOT NULL
+* Unique constaint
+* Primary Key - Unique + Not null
+* Foreign Key: "References".
+Null values are allowed by default.You can set Not Null
+* By default, it will not allow foreign key table updates or deletes.
+But you can set ON delete Cascade.
+On delete Set Null.
+* Check : limit values allowed for a field.
+CHECK (0 < chek_qualiy_inHand)
+* SHOW constaints
+*

 ### Spring Boot JPA Data

 https://spring.io/projects/spring-boot
 https://docs.spring.io/spring-data/jpa/docs/current/reference/html/#reference
 https://hibernate.org/orm/documentation/5.4/

+### Monorepo vs Multi repo

+Mono repo: Keep every code in one repo.
+U cannot use Git.
+U need to use VCS.